 DIY Make Gloves Touchscreen Friendly

-There are two versions of Nanotips.
-The “black” version is for leather and rubber gloves, while the “blue” version is for cloth and fleece gloves.
-They work on any color gloves and do not appear black or blue once you apply them.
-The Nanotips liquid is applied to your gloves with the included brush (similar to a nail polish brush) and you can either let it dry overnight or use a hair dryer to dry the gloves more quickly.
-The Nanotips coating will last several weeks, but eventually, you will need to reapply it to the fingertips of your glove.
-Nanotips also works really well to bring back touchscreen compatibility on tech gloves that stop working.
+AnyGlove works on any type and color of gloves and does not appear black or blue once you apply it.
+The liquid is applied to your gloves with the included brush (similar to a nail polish brush) and you can either let it dry overnight or use a hair dryer to dry the gloves more quickly.
+The coating will last several weeks, but eventually, you will need to reapply it to the fingertips of your glove.
+AnyGlove also works really well to bring back touchscreen compatibility on tech gloves that stop working.
 Each bottle will give you about 30 applications.

 GloveTacts Toouchscreen Compatible Stickers

 I don’t think making your gloves touchscreen friendly can get any easier than this.
 GloveTacts are touchscreen compatible stickers that you apply to the finger tips of your gloves.
 As you may have already guessed, they’re made of conductive material that works with touchscreen devices.
 They’re very easy to apply as you just peal them and stick them onto the fingertips of your gloves.